Bash at the Beach (1996): Storylines

+Hostile Takeover Match

-The main event, labeled "Hostile Takeover Match" by commentators, was between The Outsiders (Kevin Nash and Scott Hall) and their mystery partner, and Randy Savage, Sting and Lex Luger.
+The main event, labeled "Hostile Takeover Match" by commentators, was The Outsiders (Kevin Nash and Scott Hall) and their mystery partner, against Randy Savage, Sting and Lex Luger.
 The Outsiders came down without their mystery partner, saying he was in the building, but they were capable by themselves.
 Luger and Hall started the match.
 As Nash held Luger onto the top turnbuckle, Sting hit a Stinger Splash on Nash, and Savage hit an axe handle on Hall.
 Luger, however, was unable to get out of the way and was knocked out cold.
 The match stopped to take Luger backstage.
 After the match resumed, Sting dominated Hall and tagged in Savage.
 Hall hit Savage coming off the top turnbuckle and Nash tagged in.
 Nash dominated Savage, then Sting.
 The Outsiders continued to beat down Sting.
 Sting came back with punches and finally tagged in Savage.
 Savage performed several diving axe handle smashes on Hall and Nash, but the rally was short lived as Hall distracted the referee long enough for Nash to hit a low blow on Savage.

-Hulk Hogan then made his way down to the ring as Nash and Hall fled to the outside.
-In a surprise move, the longtime fan favorite Hogan then performed two Atomic Legdrops to Savage, revealing himself to be Hall and Nash's partner as The Outsiders returned to the ring to celebrate their new alliance as the stunned crowd looked on.
-The match officially ended in a no-contest after Hogan threw the referee out of the ring and hit Savage with one more Atomic Legdrop.
-After the main event, the audience began to throw trash in the ring.
-One fan jumped over the guardrail and tried to attack Hogan, but was taken out by Hall and Nash, before being escorted out of the arena by security.
-Gene Okerlund entered the ring and asked Hogan why he had turned his back on the fans and how he could align himself with Hall and Nash.
-Hogan claimed that the three of them were "the future of wrestling" and dubs the new group as "the new world order of wrestling, brother."
-Hogan went on to justify his actions, saying he was bored with WCW and had grown tired of constantly pandering to the fans, especially considering that more and more of them had started to turn on him since he had joined the company in 1994.
-Hogan declared their intention to take over the wrestling business and destroy everything in their path.